 In early 2016, CEPA launched the first responder awareness program.
 We held safety presentations at municipalities across Canada, explaining to first responders the systems we have in place to deal with a leak or other incident.
 In this way we can help to ensure that first responders can work quickly and efficiently with pipeline employees and contractors to minimize the impact of any incident.

 But there’s more:

 In May 2016, The Canadian Association of Fire Chiefs (CAFC) and CEPA signed a memorandum of understanding (MOU), agreeing to collaborate on building a standardized ‘incident command system’.
-This will involve firefighter awareness and training, and a consistent approach to emergency management, which will help to ensure the safety of first responders and the public, as well as a more effective, efficient response to the incident itself.
+This will involve firefighter awareness and a consistent approach to emergency management, which will help to ensure the safety of first responders and the public, as well as a more effective, efficient response to the incident itself.